abhiramr/abhiramr.github.io/_posts/2018-06-26-Django-Filter-To-Shorten-Naturaltime.md

+---
+layout: post
+title: Django Filter snippet to Shorten naturaltime format
+tags: [django, python, code]
+---

-- This is a filter to shorten the natural time value obtained using naturaltime function from humanize.
+- This is a filter snippet to shorten the natural time value obtained using naturaltime function from humanize.

 {% raw %}